salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

 --------------------------
 Any authenticator class **must** be an instance of :code:`authentication.Authenticator`.

-The built-in Authenticator class requires the user to override the built in :code:`is_authenticated` and :code:`challenge methods`, and write their own authentication methods.
+The built-in Authenticator class requires the user to override the built in :code:`is_authenticated` and :code:`challenge` methods, and write their own authentication methods.
 If not implemented, it will raise a :code:`NotImplementedError`.

 **Example**